JosuaCarl/RAMPT/Contribute.md

     - test_90_taipy.py is not complete
 - Testing of scripts that require non-python dependencies in Action workflow
     - Attention: MS conv can not be tested from MacOS (if statement to skip the job)
+- Remove non-displayable data-nodes from analysis tab data_node_selector
+- x_out_paths should handle multiple files/folders (and return a list of paths that can be matched to in_paths)
+- Parallelizastion especially of SIRIUS and GNPS